SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

 Use the *Easy Setup* drop-down buttons in the *Const & Simul Fit* page to set up constraints between *FitPage*'s.

-Constraints will generally be of the form Mi Parameter1 = Mj.Parameter1, however the text box after the '=' sign can be used to adjust this relationship; for example Mi Parameter1 = scalar*Mj.Parameter1.
+Constraints will generally be of the form

+  Mi Parameter1 = Mj.Parameter1

+however the text box after the '=' sign can be used to adjust this relationship; for example

+  Mi Parameter1 = scalar \* Mj.Parameter1

 A 'free-form' constraint box is also provided.

 Many constraints can be entered for a single fit.